RobJacobson/ws-dottie/docs/WSDOT_API_IMPLEMENTATION_PLAN.md

 - **Caching**: Appropriate caching strategies for each API type

 ### **Library Status:**
-The `wsdot-api-client` library now provides complete coverage of all Washington State Department of Transportation APIs, making it the most comprehensive WSDOT API client available.
+The `ws-dottie` library now provides complete coverage of all Washington State Department of Transportation APIs, making it the most comprehensive WSDOT API client available.

 ## Next Steps